videojs/video.js/docs/guides/options.md

 > **Note**: Generally, this option is not needed and it would be better to pass your custom languages to `videojs.addLanguage()`, so they are available in all players!

+### `liveui`

+> Type: `boolean`
+> Default: `false`

+Allows the player to use the new live ui that includes:
+* A progress bar for seeking within the live window
+* A button that can be clicked to seek to the live edge with a circle indicating if you are at the live edge or not.

+Without this option the progress bar will be hidden and in its place will be text that indicates `LIVE` playback.
+There will be no progress control and you will not be able click the text to seek to the live edge. `liveui` will default to `true` in a future version!

 ### `nativeControlsForTouch`

 > Type: `boolean`